CompuTec/processforce-docs/current/administrator-guide/data-model/prerequisites-installation.md

 How to work with the features you can find in the [official SAP Business One How-to Guide](https://help.sap.com/http.svc/rc/d70ddaf3fc8341bbb7ea62d0742bdd88/9.3/en-US/How%20to%20Work%20with%20Excel%20Report%20and%20Interactive%20Analysis.pdf).

-### Run `script.sql`
+### Run script.sql

-Before importing the data model, it is required to run the script from the HANA Studio level: script.sql<!-- TODO: Add link -->.
+Before importing the data model, it is required to run the script from the HANA Studio level: [script.sql](../data-model/data-model-download.md).
 Running the script creates some of the views on the database level.
 These objects are not present in the ProcessForce installer.
 Since they will be present in the future ProcessForce versions, running the script is required.

-### `_SYS_BI"."M_TIME_DIMENSION` table
+### _SYS_BI"."M_TIME_DIMENSION table

 Some dates were joined with a time dictionary view ("DocumentDate").
 This view uses the `_SYS_BI"."M_TIME_DIMENSION` table.